Ms-Carpenter/Ms-Carpenter/README.md

 You ruined my chance of keeping my oldest friends I loved the most.

 You ruined me, You made me insensitive, Thinking I do everything wrong, Thinking I am a bad person but I am just a dumb teenager who is still learning?
+I constantly antagonize people when I don't mean to, It just comes out and I already say it.
+It is a shitty way to cope.

 You ruined my sense of humor